Hygiene & Behaviour Change Coalition

 The Hygiene and Behaviour Change Coalition (HBCC)

 Back in 1894, Unilever helped to improve hygiene with Lifebuoy soap during the cholera epidemic that was sweeping across Victorian England.
-126 years later, Unilever is helping to stem the spread of the global Covid-19 pandemic with hygiene interventions.
-Through the Hygiene and Behaviour Change Coalition (HBCC) created by Unilever and the UK government, Lifebuoy and Domestos, alongside other Unilever hygiene brands, have helped to reach over 1.2 billion people with hygiene behaviour programmes and awareness campaigns.
+126 years later, Unilever is helping to stem the spread of the global COVID-19 pandemic with hygiene interventions.
+Through the Hygiene and Behaviour Change Coalition (HBCC) created by Unilever and the UK Government’s Foreign, Commonwealth & Development Office (FCDO), Unilever with its hygiene brands, including Lifebuoy and Domestos, have helped to reach over 1.2 billion people with hygiene behaviour programmes and awareness campaigns.

 Handwashing and hygiene are two of the most effective, affordable and easiest ways to help reduce the spread of germs.
-It was with the aim of helping as many people as possible adopt good hygiene habits that the UK government’s Foreign, Commonwealth and Development Office (FCDO) and Unilever jointly launched the £100 million global partnership effort in March 2020.
+It was with the aim of helping as many people as possible adopt good hygiene habits that the FCDO and Unilever jointly launched the up to £100 million global partnership effort in March 2020.

 Since then, Unilever, with its expertise in hygiene behaviour change and mass media communications, has worked with 21 NGOs and UN partners via the multi-award winning HBCC partnership to implement on-ground programmes and run mass media campaigns, aimed at raising hygiene awareness and teaching hygiene principles.

 Unilever’s hygiene brands Domestos and Lifebuoy have a long history of hygiene programming.
 The HBCC projects have been established using these existing evidence-based programmes, benefiting from proven behaviour-change methodology.